balvantsinh-pa/entsoe-etl-databricks/README.md

 # ENTSOE ETL Pipeline

-A production-grade Python ETL pipeline for extracting energy market data from the ENTSOE Transparency Platform API and loading it into PostgreSQL.
-Designed for deployment on Databricks Free Edition.
+A production-grade Python ETL pipeline for extracting energy market data from the ENTSOE Transparency Platform API and loading it into PostgreSQL. **Optimized for Databricks deployment** with enhanced environment detection and compatibility.

 ## 🎯 Overview